Creating an Exchange Marketplace listing

 In addition to Industry, your listing is automatically placed in many other categories.
 Here are the categories your business may appear in and what qualifies it to display in these categories.

-A Starter store is any business that has been listed with under $100 in verified sales (those made through Shopify).
+A Starter store is any business that has been listed with under $100 in verified sales (those made through Shopify) and has a maximum selling price of $10,000.
 If this is the case with your business, then you won't see the option to pick an industry when creating your listing.
 This is the most popular category on Exchange, and being placed in this category will give your listing a lot of visibility and increase your chances of selling.

 If your online store has installed a dropshipping app, it will automatically be placed in the Dropshipping category on Exchange.
 Dropshipping apps include Oberlo, Spocket, Modalyst, and more.
 Your business may not rely on these apps as a primary fulfillment method, but will still be displayed in the dropshipping category.
 This is still helpful for buyers looking for a business that is equipped for dropshipping.